Mississippi police department using shelter to build relationships, get dogs adopted

 STARKVILLE, Miss. — People couldn’t resist petting and flashing smiles at the dog strolling down Main Street with a Starkville police officer on a sunny but chilly January day.

 People coming out of stores and having conversations on the street stopped in their tracks to pet Markey, a German shepherd mix.
-Whenever someone approached the dog, Community Relations Officer Angelica Colbert stopped to mention “he’s up for adoption.”
+Whenever someone approached the dog, Community Relations Officer Angelica Colbert stopped to mention, “He’s up for adoption.”

 Aside from tugging at people’s heartstrings, the pairing of Colbert and Markey served a purpose.
 The two were working to help each other.
 For Colbert, it was an opportunity to hit the streets and interact with people outside of arrests and enforcement that patrol officers are often tasked with.
 For officers within the Starkville Police Department’s Community Oriented Policing division, the objective is different.